 Scalability requirements can be stated in many different ways.
 We might say “the system must handle 500 concurrent users” or we might say “the site must handle 1000 hits per second” or even something more abstract like “the system must handle 6000 orders per hour”.

 For a successful load test, we must often work backwards to translate these requirements into variables that we can control.
-How many virtual users does it take to generate 1000 hits per second?
-How many virtual users do we need to place 6000 orders per hour?
+How many concurrent users does it take to generate 1000 hits per second?
+How many do we need to place 6000 orders per hour?

 This may require trial and error.

-Once we’ve established that the test did indeed generate the intended amount of load, we should look at the response times experienced by our virtual users.
+Once we’ve established that the test did indeed generate the intended amount of load, we should look at the response times recorded by our bots.

 The average response time is important, but it doesn’t tell everything.
 What was the maximum response time?
 Did the response time remain acceptable even during spikes?

 Your definition of “acceptable” may vary.
 Generally, we recommend aiming for sub-second response times on the large majority of requests.
 However, the right number is customer-dependent and product-dependent.
 It is up to you and your customers to determine what “acceptable” really means.